makinacorpus/mockldap/docs/source/overview.rst

 for simple LDAP operations--this obviously isn't a complete Python LDAP server implementation--but those simple operations tend to cover a lot of cases.

+This example integrates with :class:`unittest.TestCase` by explicitly starting and stopping the :class:`~mockldap.MockLdap` object.
+You can also use these objects as context managers, if that's more convenient.

 .. _example: